ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GenClassical/README.md

 $I_r$   | [p.u.] | machine real injection current      | read by bus
 $I_i$   | [p.u.] | machine imaginary injection current | read by bus

-Note: All three can be expressed as function called by model equations.
+Note: All three can be expressed as a function called by the model equations.
 We add these as variables as they are needed for outputs.

 <br>